Today's macro risks in emerging markets look relatively benign

 In the end, the global macro backdrop continues to be driven primarily by structural issues—debt overhang, low growth, and particularly low productivity.
 At this juncture, global investors appear encouraged by what we'd describe as a cyclical growth impetus—fueled by expected infrastructure spending, among other things—even as politics takes center stage.
 While not necessarily a negative development, it masks the fact that the developed-market structural issues we've previously highlighted remain unresolved, which could ultimately place a cap on future growth.

 1 Emerging-market debt is represented by the J.P.
 Morgan Emerging Markets Bond Index (EMBI) Global Index, a market-capitalization-weighted index that tracks the performance of U.S. dollar-denominated Brady bonds, Eurobonds, and traded loans issued by sovereign and quasisovereign entities.
 U.S. investment-grade debt is represented by the Bloomberg Barclays U.S. Aggregate Bond Index, which tracks the performance of U.S. investment-grade bonds in government, asset-backed, and corporate debt markets.
-Prior to 8/24/16, the index was named the Barclays U.S. Aggregate Bond Index.
 It is not possible to invest directly in an index.
+Past performance does not guarantee future results.